Keller-Michael/BAPI_protocol/README.md

 # 🚦 BAPI Protocol

 A simple BAPI protocol class based on BAPIRET2 table.
-The basic idea is to escape the "primitive obsession" because most of the time people are just using a BAPIRET2 table instead of an object to work with BAPI messages.
+I developed the class because most of the time people are just using a BAPIRET2 table instead of an object to work with BAPI messages.
+That's a little bit like a "primitive obsession" on BAPIRET2 table :wink:.

 ## Basics

-Class ZCL_BAPI_PROTOCOL implements two interfaces called ZIF_BAPI_PROTOCOL_WRITER and ZIF_BAPI_PROTOCOL_READER.
+Class [ZCL_BAPI_PROTOCOL](src/zcl_bapi_protocol.clas.abap) implements two interfaces called [ZIF_BAPI_PROTOCOL_READER](src/zif_bapi_protocol_reader.intf.abap) and [ZIF_BAPI_PROTOCOL_WRITER](src/zif_bapi_protocol_writer.intf.abap).
+The interfaces allow to deal with the protocol from two perspectives: One perspective is for those who only wants to read the protocol after creation and the other one is for those who want to change the protocol after creation.
+Please note that because the class implements both interfaces you can switch the perspective at anytime.

 ## Examples